mateusz29/qgis-yolo-plugin/README.md

 ![comparison](assets/fair1m_comparison.png)

 YOLOv11 detects a larger number of vessels, particularly in clustered regions, while YOLOv8 fails to identify several objects.
-However, both models exhibit missed detections, especially for small and densely packed vessels.
-This example illustrates the limited generalization capability of models trained on ShipRSImageNet when applied to unseen high-resolution imagery.
-This behaviour is consistent with the quantitative results presented in the benchmark (mAP50 < 0.10).
+However, YOLOv11 also introduces additional duplicate detections.
+Both models exhibit missed detections, especially for small and densely packed vessels.
+This example illustrates the trade-off between recall and precision, and highlights the limited generalization capability of models trained on ShipRSImageNet when applied to unseen high-resolution imagery.

 ---
 ## Installation Overview